all you need to know to apply for little otter events

 The standard for Little Otter Events markets is high and four photos must be submitted with applications.
 We are looking for new, fresh and exciting work!
 One of these photos must be of your stall, and if you are a new maker/graduate, it's ok to send in a photo of your stall set up at home.

 Each category of craft/produce is limited so that we have as much variety as possible at the market and stalls are spread out over our two rooms to give the best and most varied layout possible.
-On applying, stallholders must be prepared to be upstairs in the Paget Rooms.
+On applying, stallholders must be prepared to be situated anywhere in the venue.

 The charge for the event includes marketing and publicity on our Facebook pages, Twitter feed, Instagram feed and this website in the lead up to the event.